publicimageltd/workdir/README.md

 `projectile` to be too big, too complicated to configure for my needs, and centered too much on the need of programmers.
 E.g., I do not need to put my project directories under version control.
-Furthermore, I organize each project with a separate org file, and I want this file to show up in the agenda list.
+Furthermore, I organize each project with a separate `org` file, and I want this file to show up in the agenda list.
 Plus, I wanted to be able to create a new workdir quick and easy, and to move it out of the way just as quick.

 So `workdir` might be of use...

- - ...if you work with changing (possibly small) projects, and you want to be able to navigate quickly between them; and:
+ - ...if you work with changing (possibly small) org-based projects, and you want to be able to navigate quickly between them; and:
  - ...if you like to organize these projects with the help of an org file in which you list all the project-related todo items and other stuff, and these items should show up in the org agenda.